EVENTS

 New Year’s Eve Service (Joya-e) and Bell Ringing

-The short service consists of sutra chanting and an end of year message.
+The short service consists of sutra chanting and an end-of-year message.
 Then we all go to our outdoor Bell Tower to ring the bell 108 times.
 The 108 represents our human shortcomings.
-We then bring the year to the end by eating soba noodles together.
+We then bring the year to an end by eating soba noodles together.